Lynk-Logistics/disaster-management/README.md

   - Later on, after delivery the volunteers can update their location and make themselves available for the next session.

 **Tech stack:**
-  - Java, Spring boot, Mongodb, JQuery, Opencage (Geocoding API), Kafka
+  - Java, Spring boot, Mongodb, Kafka (Server Side)
+  - jQuery (Client Side)

+**Building the application**
+  - Install Java, Maven, MongoDB, Kafka.